EasyRPGStuff/Cortex/CthulhuPrime/Cthulhu Prime Rules.md

 # Traits
 Traits will be pretty limited in order to keep dice pools low, and emulate how difficult it is facing the challneges of the genre.

 * The default **Skills** list from the Cortex Prime Game Handbook (p57) will be used as one Prime Set.
 This represents the generally fairly specialized focuses of protagonists in the genre, and is a nod to the *Call of Cthulhu* system as well.
 	* We won't use Highlights for Distinctions in this so we'll give 15 points to step up skills in character generation.

 * The second Prime Set will be **Values** (p60), because the protagonosts in Lovecraftian fiction often find themselves drawn into their situation by their drives.
 	* The **Duty, Gloty, Justice, Love, Power, Truth** set from p60 will do well here.
-	* Take one Value at d10, one at d8, one at d4, the rest at d6.
+	* Take one Value at d10, one at d8, one at d4, the rest at d6
 	* Values will have **Trait Statements**, at least for the top one or two initially.
 Feel free to fill in others in play.

-* Distinctions as usual.
+* Three Distinctions with SFX as usual.

 That's it for traits.